meteor/demo-starter/intro-demo-notes.md

 * meteor gives you a free server to demo your apps and share with others
 * It will work great for small apps, and it's free forever.
 * they will also have a pro version of deploy called galaxy. this is how they will make money, but all this is doing is creating a node app.
 You can get that bundled app and run it on any server that supports node.js
 * OK, it's done.
-If you go here, you can give it try!
+If you go to this url, you can give it try!

 (go there and leave it up so people can play)

+If you prefer to deploy your own code, you can ask the Meteor tool to bundle it up for you

+    meteor bundle chat-app

+You can see that Meteor gives you instructions on how to use the tarball it creates.

 ## Mobile
 * I wish I could sell this app on the app store or Google play